-my name is Jarik Marwede and I am a student from germany who loves to code.
+Hello, my name is Jarik Marwede and I am a software developer from Germany.

 About me

-I started programming with the scripting language of the windows command line called Batch.
+I started programming sometime in middle school with the scripting language of the Windows command line called Batch.
 It was pretty fun for a while and taught me the basics of programming.
 Eventually though I started looking for a new language because I became limited with the capabilities of Batch.

 Python